lebretou/Gesture-Nauts/README.md

 There might be some differences between Mac and Windows for `TensorFlow` packages, so when there is a conflict, you have to resolve it manually.

+### Training Pipeline

+1. Download the HaGRID's image & annotation subset from [HaGRID kaggle webpage](https://www.kaggle.com/datasets/kapitanov/hagrid) or [our google drive](https://drive.google.com/drive/folders/1EXHr-K1pcXEE_w2RdjumaqSaftNocv1W).
+If you download from google drive, we are refer to the `ori_dataset` and `ann_subsample` folder.
+Put both of these inside the `Gesture-Nauts > dataset` folder

+2. Run `dataset_generator.ipynb` inside the `Gesture-Nauts > dataset` folder to get the 43 dimension feature map where the 1st dimension is the label and the following 42 dimensions is the location information we extract from our dataset image using the pretrained mediapipe's hands model.

+3. After running step 2, we get 2 csv file `keypoint.csv` and `keypoint_classifier_label.csv` where `keypoint.csv` is kind of feature map and `keypoint_classifier_label.csv` is the dataset labels.
+These 2 csv file can be found in the dataset folder after running step 2.
+And we need to make a copy and place the copy inside the `model/fine_tune_keypoint_classifier` folder.

+4. We run `keypoint_classification_EN.ipynb` file inside the `model/fine_tune_keypoint_classifier` folder to train our classifier adapter based on our dataset.
+This file trains our classifier and generate its corresponding checkpoints, which can be found in `model/keypoint_classifier/keypoint_classifier.tflite` file.

+5. Run `python app.py`, which serves as pipeline to use our trained model to detect gesture generation.

 ### Contributors

 - [@Chen Wei (cwei24)](https://github.com/MRSA-J)